tinywrkb/flatpaks/org.freedesktop.Sdk.Extension.devenv/README.md

 * see other useful tools @ https://github.com/agarrharr/awesome-cli-apps
 * drop musl shared lib, move next to users
 * bashrc should be more generic, and user bashrc shouldn't break it
+* deal better with overriden HOME and XDG user dirs variables

 ### possible failure mapping of sdk path
 * stow: hardcoded perl `use dir`, can be patched